Humidity -- too much of it makes us miserable in the summer, too little dries our skin in winter, and it has shocking...

 What’s wrong with ‘relative humidity’

 could hold.
-As the name implies, RH has to be “relative” to something,
+As the name implies, RH has to be “relative” to something, and that “something” is air temperature.

 Fifty percent RH means the air contains half the moisture it is capable of holding at that particular temperature, but therein lays the problem.
 Warm air can hold more moisture than cool air, which is why the air around us is drier in winter and can feel clammy and oppressive in summer.
 Humidity has usually been measured at the return air intakes of air conditioners, where the air is supposed to be warmer, and therefore holds more moisture.
 The result: 95 degrees Fahrenheit air at 50% RH is pretty moist, and can only be cooled down to 73 degrees Fahrenheit before it reaches 100% RH, becomes saturated and condenses into water.